-MCMC recently completed two 18-month projects along the Merri’s middle reaches, both funded through Melbourne Water grants.
+Merri Creek Management Committee (MCMC) completed two 18-month long restoration projects along the Merri’s middle reaches in early 2018.
+Both projects were funded by Melbourne Water grants.
 The Loving Laffan project saw MCMC take on the Weed of National Significance, Gorse (Ulex europeaus), along a one kilometre stretch of Merri Creek south of Laffan Reserve in Craigieburn North.
 Dense infestations were controlled along several hectares of endangered Escarpment Shrubland vegetation.
 The planting of 200 indigenous shrubs restored some of the habitat values that had been provided by the Gorse.
 Hume City Council’s Bushland Management Team assisted MCMC staff in this physically demanding task.
 During this work we discovered a previously unrecorded population of the critically endangered Golden Sun Moth and a population of Emu Foot (Cullex tenax), an endangered pea not seen locally in over a decade.

 The second project Merri Models saw MCMC restore endangered Creekline Tussock Grassland at Craigieburn’s Rushwood Drive Reserve.